Guides

 PaaS — Platform as a Service

 PaaS offers developers a platform based on which they can build custom applications.
 Platform as a service solutions give developers a cloud-based space to make their work faster.
-Third parties or the organization are responsible for the server-side, and the programmers using the platform are in charge of their applications.
+Third parties, such as a reliable managed services provider, or the organization are responsible for the server-side, and the programmers using the platform are in charge of their applications.

 Platform as a service allows creating apps with the help of special components.
 Such applications, also known as middleware, are easily accessible due to their cloud location and are highly scalable.